nguyenton68/algorithm/README.md

 They key is divide the array evenly into 2.
 Then keep dividing until there is 1 element left.
 Then the merge will merge 2 arrays into big array by comparing each element in two subarray.
 Then put the smallest one into main array.

+3. heap_sort.cpp: sorting an array
+Sorting using tree.
+Node i with left and right child.
+Only need to loop n/2.
+Because there are at least n/2 node. max_heap compare the node with its childs.
+Then swap.
+Recursively call max_heap for the largest index.